-Kevin A. Still, 60, is the President and Chief Executive Officer of Co-Alliance, LLP, a partnership of five cooperatives supplying energy, agronomy and animal nutrition, producing swine, and marketing grain in Avon,

-Indiana.
-He is also Chief Executive Officer and Treasurer of Excel Co-op, Inc., Frontier Co-op, Inc., IMPACT Co-op, Inc., LaPorte County Farm Bureau Cooperative Association and Midland Co-op, Inc., agricultural retail cooperatives in Avon, Indiana.
-Mr. Still is President of Northwind Pork, LLC, a pork producing operation in Kewanna, Indiana and of Michiana Agra, LLC, an agricultural retail cooperative in Constantine, Michigan.
-He is also Vice President and director of Connexities, LLC, a technology provider, owner and President of Still Farms, LLC.
-He is board chairman of Local Harvest Food, a food broker in Avon, Indiana, and serves on the advisory committee for Wholestone Farms, a food company in Pipestone, Minnesota.
-Mr. Still became a director in 2002 and served as the Board's second vice chairman in 2015 and 2016 and as chairman of the Board's Risk Committee in 2017.
-His term expires in 2018.
+Kevin A. Still, 61, is the President and Chief Executive Officer of Co-Alliance, LLP, a partnership of five cooperatives supplying energy, agronomy and animal nutrition, producing swine, and marketing grain in Avon, Indiana.
+He is also Chief Executive Officer and Treasurer of Excel Co-op, Inc., Frontier Co-op, Inc., IMPACT Co-op, Inc., LaPorte County Farm Bureau Cooperative Association and Midland Co-op, Inc., agricultural retail cooperatives.
+Mr. Still is President of Northwind Pork, LLC, a pork producing operation and of Michiana Agra, LLC, an agricultural retail cooperative.
+He is also owner and President of Still Farms, LLC.
+He is board chair of Local Harvest Food, a food broker, and a director of Wholestone Farms II, LLC, a food company.
+He served as second vice chair of the Board and on the Board's Executive Committee in 2018.
+Mr. Still became a director in 2002 and served as the Board's second vice chair in 2015 and 2016 and as chair of the Board's Risk Committee from 2008 through 2017.
+His term expires on December 31, 2022.

-Edgar A. Terry, 58, is the owner and President of Terry Farms, Inc., a vegetable and strawberry farming operation in Ventura.
+Edgar A. Terry, 59, is the owner and President of Terry Farms, Inc., a vegetable and strawberry farming operation in Ventura.
 California.
-He is an owner and officer of Amigos Fuerza, Inc., a provider of farm labor contracting, and Moonridge Management, Inc., a provider of back office and human resources consulting, and an owner and President of Willal, Inc., a sales and marketing company, all in Ventura, California.
-Mr. Terry is also an owner and Vice President of Rancho Adobe, Inc. and an owner and partner in Central AP, LLC, and JJE, LLC, farmland real estate businesses in Ventura, California.
+He is an owner and officer of Amigos Fuerza, Inc., a provider of farm labor contracting, and Moonridge Management, Inc., a provider of back office and human resources consulting, and an owner and President of Willal, Inc., a sales and marketing company.
+Mr. Terry is also an owner and Vice President of Rancho Adobe, Inc. and an owner and partner in Central AP, LLC, and JJE, LLC, farmland real estate businesses.
 He is a senior adjunct professor at California Lutheran University.
-Mr. Terry is a member and former director of Farm Credit West, ACA, and serves on the Farm Credit System Audit Committee.
-Mr. Terry is a director of Limoneira Company, an agribusiness and real estate development company in Santa Paula, California.
-He also serves as advisory board chairman of the Center for Economic Research and Forecasting.
-He became a director in 2016 and served on the Board's Risk Committee in 2017.
-His term expires in 2019.
+Mr. Terry is a member and former director and past board chair of Farm Credit West, ACA, and serves on the Farm Credit System Audit Committee.
+Mr. Terry is a director of Limoneira Company, a publicly held agribusiness and real estate development company.
+He also serves as advisory board chair of the Center for Economic Research and Forecasting.
+He served as chair of the Board's Risk Committee in 2018.
+Mr. Terry became a director in 2016 and his term expires on December 31, 2019.